Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Results

 The compliance rate curves give us an idea of how well the false refusal and true refusal are separated for the model and how to calibrate it.
-For models such as \textsc{Gemma-7b-It}, \textsc{Llama2-7B-Chat} and \textsc{Llama-3-8b-Ins}, staying in the range between $0.8$ and $1.0$ keeps the model relatively safe while lowering the $\lambda$ makes the model substantially more helpful, which proves a good trade-off between `harmlessness' and `helpfulness'.
-As for \textsc{Llama2-13-chat}, it is safer to further lower the $\lambda$ to maximize the helpfulness of the model.
-One possible reason for such clear separation between false refusal and true refusal vectors is that \textsc{Llama2-13-chat} has undergone heavy safety finetuning which leads to the lowest compliance rate on pseudo-harmful data, reaching $5.5\%$ on \textbf{ORB-H}.
+For models such as \textsc{Gemma-7b-It}, \textsc{Llama2-7B-Chat} and \textsc{Llama-3-8b-Ins}, staying in the range between $0.8$ and $1.0$ keeps the model relatively safe on harmful queries.
+Setting $\lambda$ as $0.8$ makes the model substantially more helpful, which proves a good trade-off between `harmlessness' and `helpfulness'.
+As for \textsc{Llama2-13B-chat}, it is safer to further lower the $\lambda$ to maximize the helpfulness of the model.
+One possible reason for such clear separation between false refusal and true refusal vectors is that \textsc{Llama2-13B-chat} has undergone heavy safety finetuning which leads to the lowest compliance rate on pseudo-harmful data, reaching $5.5\%$ on \textbf{ORB-H}.
 This sets the boundary between a safe and unsafe query to an extreme level.
-Therefore, lowering the threshold for refusal will first relieve the pseudo-harmful ones before affecting the refusal to harmful queries which have stronger harmful-related features.
+Therefore, lowering the threshold for refusal will first affect the pseudo-harmful ones before affecting refusal to harmful queries, which have stronger harmful-related features.

-To understand the $\lambda$'s impact on general model capability, we also evaluate the model accuracy on MMLU in a 5-shot setting.
-As shown in Fig. \ref{fig:lambda}, the MMLU accuracy is not affected by the $\lambda$ value across different models.
-This is achieved by filtering the candidate refusal vectors that have largely shifted the first token probability distribution before the ablation.
+To understand $\lambda$'s impact on general model capability, we also evaluate the model accuracy on MMLU in a 5-shot setting.
+As shown in Figure \ref{fig:lambda}, the MMLU accuracy is not affected by changing $\lambda$ across different models.
+The fact that performance is not affected is because we filtered the candidate refusal vectors that have largely shifted the first token probability distribution before the ablation.